Find Grad Schools

 21 Yearly Graduations

 Indiana University - Bloomington comes in at #18 on our list of the most popular colleges offering doctor's degrees in compsci.
 Roughly 43,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,913 per year, while in-state graduate students, on average, pay $9,909 per year.
-During the 2020-2021 academic year, 21 people received their doctor's degree in compsci from IU Bloomington.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
+During the most recent year for which we have data, 21 people received their doctor's degree in compsci from IU Bloomington.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 14% were women.

 Below are some popular majors that are similar to compsci that offer doctor’s degrees.